The History of Rustic Pathways | 43 Years of Educational Travel

 Leadership Timeline

-Chris Stakich joined as a program leader in 2002 and opened the first Costa Rica program.
+Chris Stakich joined as a program leader in 2002 and opened the first Costa Rica program in 2003.
 Costa Rica became the organization’s most popular destination.
 Over 12 years, Stakich progressed through Country Director, Business Development Director, Global Sales Director, and COO before becoming CEO in 2014.
 Under Stakich, Rustic Pathways grew from a small operation to 300+ employees serving students from 53 countries.

-These leadership transitions shaped how Rustic Pathways evolved from a single expedition into a global organization.
+These leadership transitions shaped how Rustic Pathways evolved from a single expedition into a global organization with measurable outcomes.

 Key Milestones